KomalpreetGrewal/GradeReport/README.md

    ![#](/reportgrade/login.png "login")

 .
-To Fetch the Grades and Courses of Student we need to upload data of Students from moodle.
-  The Sql query which fetches the data from moodle is:
+To Fetch the Grades and Courses of Student we need to upload data of Students from moodle.The Sql query which fetches the data from moodle is:

   ```
 SELECT u.firstname , u.lastname , u.email , c.fullname as course_name,  ROUND(gg.finalgrade,2) Grade,